-ESL 0096 Writing III For low-intermediate students.
+ESL 0096 Writing III Low Intermediate

 Focus on paragraph-level writing: review of mechanics, sentence structure, and sentence combining, followed by analysis of model paragraphs and practice in locating and formulating main ideas and topic sentences.
 Study of organizational patterns and outlines for various types of paragraphs.
 Includes work on unity, transitions, and support.
 Writing Lab requirement: one hour per week.